 Welcome to TickPick's detailed Terminal 5 seating chart page.
 We have everything you need to know about Terminal 5 from detailed row and seat numbers, to where the best seats are.
 Have a question about seat obstructions, concert configurations, venue parking or anything else relating to Terminal 5?
-Ask below in the comments!No hidden service fees.
-Guaranteed lowest prices on the web.
+Ask below in the comments!No service fees.
+100% BuyerTrust Guarantee.

 The standard sports stadium is set up so that seat number 1 is closer to the preceding section.
 For example seat 1 in section "5" would be on the aisle next to section "4" and the highest seat number in section "5" would be on the aisle next to section "6".
 For theaters and amphitheaters (i.e. venues that don't have sections around the entire stage) seat numbers follow a different logic.
 Instead the lower numbered seats are typically closer to the center of the stage while higher seat numbers are further from the center of the stage.